Diet, Nutrition & Healthy Eating

 ___________________________________________________________________

 * All content within Big Matters website is provided for general information only and should not be treated as a substitute for the medical advice, diagnosis or treatment of your own doctor or any other health care professional.
 Big Matters Ltd is not liable for the contents of any external internet sites listed, nor does it endorse any individual, including all independant consultants on this site, any commercial product or service mentioned or advised any of the sites including nutritional information supplied herein.
 Always seek the advice of your doctor or other qualified health care provider if you have any questions regarding a medical condition, your diet or before embarking on any exercise program or if you're in any way concerned about your health.
 Under no circumstances shall Big Matters be liable for any loss, damage or harm caused by a User's reliance on information obtained through this site.
-It is the responsibility of a User to evaluate the information, opinion, advice or other Content available on Big Matters website.Jessica Villa, Leigh Brandon & Richard Krijgsman are all independant consultants.
+It is the responsibility of a User to evaluate the information, opinion, advice or other Content available on Big Matters website..

 ___________________________________________________________________